Friday, June 28, 2024

 Now, the destroyer squadron rounded the southern tip of the island, just seventy or so miles to the Chinese invasion fleet.
 Another five miles and the squadron reached the launch point.
 Every additional mile from this point on significantly increased the risk of detection.

 One after another, the destroyers pivoted away from the shore to unmask their centerline torpedo launchers and began the launch, rapid reload, launch cycle.
-Each ship carried 40 torpedoes and the squadron launched a total of 240 torpedoes in under ten minutes before reversing course to had back the way they had come, their mission complete.
+Each ship carried 40 torpedoes and the squadron launched a total of 240 torpedoes in under ten minutes before reversing course to head back the way they came, their mission complete.

 Southern Tip of Taiwan